surette/1uphealth/README.md

 ## Prerequisites

-You'll need to create a .env file in the project directory to set your `CLIENT_ID` and `CLIENT_SECRET`.
+You'll need to create a .env file in the project directory to set your `CLIENT_ID` and `CLIENT_SECRET` from your 1upHealth dev account.

 ## Available Scripts